A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Introduction

-Particle (Lagrangian) techniques present a mesh-free alternative to handle large deformation (e.g. sharp internal layers) and high-dimensional problems.
-In the 1980's, \citeauthor{sherman1986monte} \cite{sherman1986monte,sherman1988solving} introduced a random walk method on the spatial derivative of solutions.
-The reaction is treated by a reproduction and destruction process to evolve steep wavefronts with an application to Hodgkin–Huxley equations.
-Representing spatial derivative by an empirical measure of particles, Puckett \cite{puckett1989convergence} showed its convergence for the FKPP equation.
-These early works are limited to one space (1D) dimension and monotone initial data however.
-For recent efforts on particle methods of RDA type equations, we refer to \cite{lyu2022convergent,ParWasser_2025, zhang2025convergent,lyu2025stochastic} and references therein.
-In general, a particle description alone can be either computationally expensive or insufficient to represent solutions of physical and biological systems.
-In the absence of low order reactions, the current authors \cite{wang2025novel, hu2024stochastic, hu2025convergence} recently introduced efficient stochastic particle-field methods to compute parabolic-parabolic chemotaxis and haptotaxis advection-diffusion systems up to 3D, in lieu of a history dependent pure particle description involving heat kernels.
+Particle (Lagrangian) techniques present a mesh-free alternative to handle large deformation (e.g., sharp internal layers) and high-dimensional problems.
+In the 1980s, Sherman and Peskin \cite{sherman1986monte,sherman1988solving} introduced a random walk method on the spatial derivative of solutions.
+The reaction is treated through a reproduction and destruction process to evolve steep wavefronts, with applications to Hodgkin-Huxley equations.
+Puckett \cite{puckett1989convergence} proved the convergence of a random gradient method for the FKPP equation, where the solution gradient is represented by an empirical measure of particles with weights corresponding to jumps in a step-function approximation.
+These early works are limited to the one-dimensional (1D) case and to monotone initial data, however.
+For recent efforts on particle methods of RDA-type equations, we refer to \cite{lyu2022convergent,ParWasser_2025, zhang2025convergent,lyu2025stochastic} and references therein.
+In the absence of low-order reactions, the current authors \cite{wang2025novel, hu2024stochastic, hu2025convergence} recently introduced efficient stochastic particle-field methods to compute parabolic-parabolic chemotaxis and haptotaxis advection-diffusion systems up to 3D, instead of a history-dependent pure particle description involving heat kernels.

+In the spirit of particle-field representation, the stochastic genetic interacting particle (SGIP) method developed in this work provides an efficient and robust framework for RDA equations in several space dimensions.
+The method naturally extends the SGIP framework \cite{lyu2022convergent, zhang2025convergent}, originally constructed from the Feynman-Kac semigroup for linear RDA equations, to handle the nonlinear and multi-dimensional settings.
+The algorithm consists of a 3-step operator-splitting to decompose the RDA process: drift-diffusion, density update, and particle resampling.